wangziqi2013/wangziqi2013.github.io/_posts/2020-06-05-perforated-page.markdown

 page table, and calls it "shadow page table".
 When initializing a page table for perforated pages, the OS should allocate two pages, instead of one, when creating the page table entry.
 The shadow table entry has the same format as a last-level page table entry for mapping 4KB pages, with the same layout for base address and permission bits.
+The extra bit vector, however, does not fit into any table entry, since there are 512 bits (64 bytes) in total.
+The paper proposes a two-level hiararchy for the bit vector.
+First, precise bit vectors are stored globally in a direct-mapped memory region in the physical address space, which is initialized on system startup.
+The bit vector stores mapping information for all 4KB physical frames, with "1" bit indicating that the physical frame is a "hole", and "0" bit otherwise.